-- 1. We examined management's assessment and analysis regarding the existence of indications of impairment of the investments in subsidiaries.
-We compared, actual versus budgeted performance and we assessed the reasons for any variances and their potential impact on future performance, and the historical accuracy of management's budgets and forecasts. - For the subsidiaries where indications of impairment exist or where goodwill had been allocated, we performed the following: With the support of our valuation experts: - i) we evaluated the appropriateness of the methods applied for the identification of recoverable amount of CGUs - ii) we evaluated the reasonableness of the key assumptions and estimates of future cash flows.
-The key assumptions that were evaluated amortization and impairments, growth rate, the discount rate and the current and future market conditions.
+- We examined management's assessment and analysis regarding the existence of indications of impairment of the investments in subsidiaries - For the subsidiaries where indications of impairment exist or where goodwill had been allocated, we performed the following: - A. With the support of our valuation experts: - i we evaluated the appropriateness of the methods applied for the identification of recoverable amount of CGUs; - ii we evaluated the reasonableness of the key assumptions and estimates of future cash flows.
+The key assumptions that were evaluated included the revenue trend of CGUs, the earnings before financial and investing activities, depreciation and amortization and impairments, growth rate, the discount rate and the current and future market conditions.